AlishaKK/Prompt_Engineering/README.md

 1. Add context and details to prompts.
 2. Use step-by-step instructions for logical tasks.
 3. Experiment and iterate on prompts for the best results.
+### Prompt Elements

+A **prompt** is what you give to an AI model to get the response you want.
+It can have four main parts:

+---

+1. **Instruction:**
+   What you want the AI to do.
+   - Example: *"Classify the text into neutral, negative, or positive."*

+2. **Context:**
+   Extra information or examples to help the AI understand better (optional).
+   - Example: *"Here are some examples: 'I love it.' = Positive, 'It’s bad.' = Negative."*

+3. **Input Data:**
+   The actual question or text you want an answer for.
+   - Example: *"Text: I think the food was okay."*

+4. **Output Indicator:**
+   A hint about the type of response you expect.
+   - Example: *"Sentiment:"* (indicating you expect a sentiment label like Positive, Neutral, or Negative).

+---

+### Example Prompt:
+**"Classify the text into neutral, negative, or positive.
+Text: I think the food was okay.
+Sentiment:"**

+---

+### Breakdown of the Example:
+- **Instruction:** *"Classify the text into neutral, negative, or positive."*
+- **Input Data:** *"Text: I think the food was okay."*
+- **Output Indicator:** *"Sentiment:"*
+- **Context (optional):** Examples like *"'I love it.' = Positive"* can be added to make the task clearer.

+---

+1. **Zero-Shot Prompting:** Asking AI to perform a task without examples.
+   - Example:
+     **Prompt:** "Classify the text into neutral, negative, or positive.
+Text: I think the vacation is okay.
+Sentiment:"
+     **Output:** "Neutral"

+2. **Why Zero-Shot Works:** LLMs understand instructions from training data.

+3. **Instruction Tuning & RLHF:** Techniques like finetuning and human feedback make AI better at tasks like zero-shot learning.

+4. **Few-Shot Prompting:** Adding examples to guide AI when zero-shot fails.
+   - Example:
+     **Prompt:**
+     "Text: I love this movie.
+Sentiment: Positive.
+     Text: The food was terrible.
+Sentiment: Negative.
+     Text: I think the vacation is okay.
+Sentiment:"

+   **Output:** "Neutral"
 ### Key Takeaway
 **A well-crafted prompt = Better AI output.** Practice refining prompts to maximize the potential of AI tools.